 As you see, only the conversation section of your support bot is available and a user, requesting help, is waiting for a takeover.

-Andrew sees this conversation because we just configured our chatbot flow to redirect to the technical group the help request.
-Andrew can take over the conversation and chat with our user in real-time.
+Andrew sees this conversation because we just configured our chatbot flow to redirect the to the technical group the help request.
+Andrew can take over the conversation and chat with our users in real-time.

 The channel is not important: Xenioo will handle all of the multi-protocol communication intricacies for you, and everything will just work.

-Once the issue has been solved, Andrew can give back control to Xenioo and, if required, redirect the user to as specific Behavior or Interaction.
+Once the issue has been solved, Andrew can give back control to Xenioo and, if required, redirect the user to a specific Behavior or Interaction.